apache/trafficserver/doc/reference/configuration/records.config.en.rst

 set to :arg:`N` the IP address is rotated if more than :arg:`N` seconds have past since the first time the current address was used.

-.. ts:cv:: CONFIG proxy.config.hostdb.host_file.path STRING /etc/hosts
+.. ts:cv:: CONFIG proxy.config.hostdb.host_file.path STRING NULL

    Set the file path for an external host file.